Blades of the Guardians

-Biao Ren or Blades of the Guardians (镖人), is an upcoming historical fantasy film directed by Yuen Woo-ping, based on the manhua of the same name.
-The film was produced by Alibaba Pictures in association with Beijing Dengfeng International Culture Communications Company and Woo Ping Pictures.
-The film stars Wu Jing in the title role, alongside Nicholas Tse, Yu Shi and Jet Li.
+Blades of the Guardians (镖人：风起大漠 (鏢人：風起大漠, Armed Escorts: Wind Rises in the Great Desert)) is a 2026 epic martial arts film directed by Yuen Woo-ping, based on the manhua Biao Ren.
+Produced by Damai Entertainment in association with Beijing Dengfeng International Culture Communications Company and Woo Ping Pictures, the film stars Wu Jing in the lead role, alongside Nicholas Tse, Yu Shi, Ci Sha, Chen Lijun, Zhang Jin, Tony Leung Ka-fai, and Jet Li.
+The film was theatrically released in mainland China on February 17, 2026, during the Chinese New Year.